Rose Lee

 Just when AI is poised to help with mass personalization, it’s having the opposite effect.
 That’s an uncomfortable truth for B2B marketers and sales leaders.

-Even companies doing personalization “better” are getting only marginally improved results, missing a massive opportunity.
-They’re creating slightly better noise that’s still driving prospects further away from meaningful engagement.
+Even companies doing personalization “better” are getting only marginally improved results: they’re just creating slightly better noise.
+That’s still driving prospects further away from meaningful engagement, and missing a massive opportunity.

-But here’s the real takeaway: Companies that use AI to deliver valuable analysis instead of requesting meetings are seeing 41% revenue increases and 13.44% higher click-through rates.⁴ (Campaign Monitor) The difference isn’t in the technology itself—it’s in how it’s applied.
+The difference isn’t in the technology itself, but in how it’s applied.
 By using AI to provide value first, instead of simply generating content for outreach, brands turn engagement into results.
-We call this “incredibly-smart” account-based marketing and sales – an approach we believe represents the future for B2B growth.
+We call this “incredibly-smart” account-based marketing and sales — an approach we believe represents the future for B2B growth.

 The numbers paint a stark picture of an industry in crisis.
 Martal’s comprehensive analysis of B2B cold outreach, corroborated by Belkin’s study of 16.5 million emails across 25+ industries, reveals: